 The groups of islands that make up Laos’ 4,000 islands are mainly uninhabited, with three main islands where you can stay and chill out.
 Because chilling out is the name of the game when it comes to the four thousand islands.
 The name of the four thousand islands group in the Laos language is Si Phan Don – which is literally Four Thousand Islands, so you’ll see both names used to refer to this area as a whole.
-This guide will explain how to go from Pakse to 4000 islands – and includes specific details on travelling from Pakse to Don Det, Pakse to Don Khong and Pakse to Don Khone.
+This guide will explain how to go from Pakse to 4000 islands – and includes specific details on traveling from Pakse to Don Det, Pakse to Don Khong, and Pakse to Don Khone.

 The 3 Main Islands of the Four Thousand Islands

 When people refer to the area of Si Phan Don or four thousand islands they are generally referring to three islands.
 Don Khong, the northernmost one is the largest, the least western touristed.
 Don Det is the smallest, and where most backpackers go seeking paradise.
-It has the biggest selection of places to stay, eat, drink and enjoy yourself.
+It has the biggest selection of places to stay, eat, drink, and enjoy yourself.
 The third island is Don Khone, it’s connected to Don Det by an old stone French bridge.
 Regardless of which island you choose to visit, or start your visit to the four thousand islands on your route from Pakse is the same, at the start.

 How to go from Pakse to 4,000 Islands Laos